 It takes time to learn how to take good photos.
 Therefore, in the beginning everything will seem complicated.
 There are lots to be learned including camera settings, composition, how to use natural light and many more.

-In any case, don’t forget that the camera is just a tool.
-Be
+In any case, don’t forget that a camera is just a tool.
+Be creative, use your imagination, and use the camera to create the final result.